takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.15.00 <br>
+    ・ Fixed a problem that caused the "Please Wait..." to end earlier than expected when Fall Guys was started from an unstarted program. was ending earlier than expected when Fall Guys were launched from an unlaunched state. <br>
+    ・ Changed the timing of red display in custom shows (private lobbies) from 25 or more times to 20 or more times. <br>
+    ・ The main screen is now displayed at the forefront immediately after startup and after the first log reading is completed. <br>
+    ・ Log reading at first startup has been speeded up by reading logs from since the last match. <br>
+    ・ The program has been adjusted to minimize the problem of the timer stopping for a moment and then advancing for 2 seconds at a time. <br>
+    ・ If an error occurs when connecting to the server or using the Creative Course API, an indication that the acquisition failed is now displayed. <br>
+    ・ Server IP addresses are now forced to be displayed when server regional information fails to be obtained when connecting to a server. <br>
+    ・ Fixed a problem that caused an exception when successfully connecting to a server and failing to obtain the server's regional information. <br>
+    ・ The number of timeout seconds when using the Creative Course API when connecting to the server has been set from unlimited to 3 seconds. <br>
+    ・ Fixed an issue in the Creative Courses API that caused courses created after version 10.2.0 to fail. <br>
+    ・ The maximum number of characters was adjusted because there was a problem that some creative stages were covered by the display when the elapsed time was set in TextA. <br>
+    ・ The API is used in the creative course to get the clear percentage, and the clear percentage and the number of possible finishers set before the start of the round are displayed in the upper right corner of the screen. <br>
+    ・ Until the start of a round of creative courses, the percentage of rounds cleared and how many players can clear the round are now displayed when "Player Information" is displayed on TextA and B. <br>
+    ・ Fixed a problem that caused goal times and round times to be out of sync with external tools such as Stats. <br>
+    ・ Timer display program immediately after start has been adjusted. <br>
+    ・ Stage database files are combined into a single file. <br>
+    ・ Optimized the way the stage database is loaded. <br>
+    ・ Changed the storage location of the stage database. <br>
+    ・ After downloading the stage database, when a round is in progress or in preparation for a round, the round settings are now redone and overwritten again. <br>
+    ・ Fine-tuned the position of the external display. <br>

   ○ 3.10.01 <br>
     ・ The coefficients for the "auto-adjustment" function of the external display have been changed and adjusted to be more accurately positioned.　<br>